prajyotpro/muffin-app/Documentation.md

 ### Getting Started

 #### Language
-We love Node.js, to keep your code of high-quality, scalable, and maintainable that is easier to debug and test we have opted TypeScript as the main programming language.
+We love Node.js, to keep your code of high-quality and best effecient in maintainence, we have opted TypeScript as the main programming language.

 #### Prerequisites
 Please make sure that Node.js (version >= 16) is installed on your operating system.